andrewh1011/project_elevate/README.md

 2) Enter the virtual environment with the command: ".venv\Scripts\activate"
 3) run command: "pip install -U nuitka".
 Note: before proceeding, make sure your python app is downloaded directly from the python site and not from the windows app store.
 The nuitka compiler enforces this.
 4) run command: python -m nuitka program.py --standalone --plugin-enable=pyqt5 --include-module=pandas --include-module=thefuzz --onefile --include-module=openpyxl --include-module=XlsxWriter
-5)At this point the executable(program.exe) will be compiled and you can run it however you normally run executable programs.
+5) At this point the executable(program.exe) will be compiled and you can run it however you normally run executable programs.

 ## How to Use